 You will need to generate these three files from your HRMS and drop the resulting files in the location you configured in config.json.

 The files contain the following information:

-- groups.csv: This file contains basic team definitions, with an ID and a name.
-This allows for a team to be renamed without consequence as the ID is preserved.
+- groups.csv: This file contains basic team definitions, with an ID* and a name.
+As the ID is preserved, this allows a team to be renamed without consequence.
 If sub-teams are required, these should also be created within this file.

-If you have multiple business units or brands under one account, you will also need to identify them here to represent your multiple levels of segmentation.
+If you have multiple business units or brands under one account, you will also need to identify them here to represent your various levels of segmentation.